 PT students are able to complete one of their clinical placements abroad.
 Space is very limited and interested students should speak with Dr. Theresa Kolodziej for further information.

 MPH students have the opportunity to fulfill their practicum and/or conduct research for their capstone project abroad.

 Study Abroad Requirements

 Students who intend to study, intern, volunteer, or conduct research abroad must have at least a 3.0 GPA and must have their proposed course work approved by their Department Chair and the Global Programs Office prior to departure.
+To be approved to study abroad, all students must submit requirements prior to departure and the start of the study abroad program.
+If the student fails to comply, the student will not be approved to study abroad as a Daemen student.
 Students are required to adhere to the Code of Conduct of the program in which they are participating and with Daemen’s Code of Conduct.

 There are two types of changes which may be made to a student’s schedule:

 - Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
 Drops processed during the drop/add period are not reflected on the transcript.